 We can’t stress this enough:

 Please take special care regarding identifying and “credentialing” yourself in your statements and especially how you name your work sample files.
-If there are errors, your application will be disqualified, and we don’t want that to happen!
+If there are errors, you will not have an opportunity to fix them and your application will be disqualified.
+We don’t want that to happen!

 - $0 application fee!
-We eliminated our application fee two years ago in an effort to make a Saltonstall residency accessible to as many people as possible.
+We eliminated our application fee three years ago in an effort to make a Saltonstall residency accessible to as many people as possible.